Soil Fabrication Program

 Can this project be used to prove the efficacy of starting city-wide composting for residents?
 It's time we join other major cities and start composting?
 The City of Winnipeg buys tons of dirt and soil every year, and we could offset collection costs by making our own soil, not to mention lower garbage collection and disposal (landfill) costs.
 Not to mention, could sell excess soil to residents and businesses, BIZs, etc.

-KG asked almost 4 years ago
+KG asked over 4 years ago

 Unfortunately, this project will not be able to prove efficacy of a city-wide composting program as soil fabrication and composting are two different things and the materials they are comprised of are collected, transported and processed in different ways.
 Composting is a biological process that requires a carbon source (like woodchips) and a nitrogen source (like biosolids), but does not require a mineral source (street sweepings).
 Soil fabrication requires a mineral source and is a physical mixing process.
 Furthermore, compost is something that is added to soil and does not support sustained vegetation on its own, whereas fabricated soil can support vegetation.